Signatures of dynamical activity in the hot gas profiles of groups and clusters in the FLAMINGO simulations: Thermodynamic Profiles

 We also test how feedback affects the scatter by measuring $\sigma_{int}$ for our different feedback models, expecting the minimum to shift with different feedback strengths.
 Fig. \ref{fig:scatter_model} shows the scatter in the electron density profiles for clusters in the $14-14.5$ logarithmic mass bin at $z=0$ in our different model runs.
 There is a shift in location of the minimum with feedback strength in the gas density scatter whilst $\sigma_\mathrm{int}$ for the dark matter component remains unchanged, both with model and redshift.
 In particular, the $\mathrm{fgas} - 8\sigma$ run (featuring the strongest feedback) has a minimum above $R_\mathrm{500c}$ and more scatter outside the core whilst our weakest feedback model ($\mathrm{fgas} + 2\sigma$) has a minimum close to the dark matter, at $\sim 0.7 R_\mathrm{500c}$.

 We can make qualitative comparisons to the measured scatter in observed cluster profiles, like those from CHEX-MATE, REXCESS \citep{rexcess}; X-COP \citep{Xcop} and ESZ \citep{planck2011}, \cite{Riva2024} and \cite{Rossetti_2024} studied the intrinsic scatter in the entropy and projected temperature profiles respectively, and measured these for clusters in the aforementioned surveys, with their samples being most similar to our $\log_{10}(M_\mathrm{500c}/M_{\odot}) =14.5-15$, $z=0$ sample. \cite{Riva2024} find the observed X-ray clusters to have $\sigma_\mathrm{int}(K)$ that peaks at $\sim 0.3$ near the core ($r \sim 0.1R_\mathrm{500c}$).
 We find lower values, $\sigma_{int}(K) \sim 0.2$, after converting to base-e.
+Part of these differences may lie in the propagation of uncertainties of halo mass estimates for the X-ray clusters.
+This can lead to an over-estimation of the intrinsic scatter at fixed radius \citep{Ghirardini2019}.
 We also find that the minimum in the scatter for the \Flamingo clusters happens at larger radii than for the observed clusters; in \cite{Riva2024}, $r_\mathrm{min} \sim 0.3-0.5\ R_\mathrm{500c}$ for the HIGHMz sample while $r_\mathrm{min} \sim 0.7\ R_\mathrm{500c}$ in our [$14.5-15$] \Flamingo objects.
 We find a similar pattern when comparing our results to the intrinsic scatter measured for (spectroscopically weighted) temperature profiles in \cite{Rossetti_2024}.
 This aligns with our prior conclusions that feedback in our simulations has had a stronger effect on the hot gas profiles than in the observed objects.